HL7/fhir-gender-harmony/input/pagecontent/cdagenderharmony.md

 This guide provides entry templates to support the representation of sex and gender as proposed in the Gender Harmony logical model in forms that can be unambiguously translated among HL7 V2, CDA, and FHIR representations.

 The Gender Harmony logical model identifies five classes: “gender identity,” “pronouns,” “name to use,” “recorded sex or gender,” and “sex for clinical use.”
-Because the CDA person name supports name use timeframes, this guide does not specify a template for “name to use.”
+Because the CDA person name supports name use time frames, this guide does not specify a template for “name to use.”
 It includes templates for each of the remaining four classes.
 It also includes one inherited template used by “sex for clinical use.”

 **Guidance on use of gender harmony artifacts in systems**